 To support these recommendations, the OIE has developed guidelines for a model core veterinary curriculum.
 It is strongly recommended that the guidelines be consulted by veterinary education establishments in OIE Member Countries when developing veterinary medical education.
 The OIE Guidelines on Veterinary Education Core Curriculum represent a basis on which national needs and circumstances could be added, and are offered primarily to developing and in-transition countries as an initial step to enhance and sustain national Veterinary Services.

 As a means of improving institutional capacity and expertise in these countries, the OIE has initiated its twinning programme between Veterinary Education Establishments.
 Each project under this programme is a partnership between one or more recognised or accredited Veterinary Education Establishment(s), known as the ‘Parent’, and a ‘Candidate’ Veterinary Education Establishment.
 The overall aim of the OIE Veterinary Education Twinning Programme is to foster quality veterinary education through the exchange of teachers and students, thereby allowing a better geographic balance of well-educated veterinarians.
-The OIE Guide to Veterinary Education Twinning Projects details the scope and processes involved in a twinning project and can be consulted here.
+The OIE Guide to Veterinary Education Twinning Projects details the scope and processes involved in a twinning project.
 The length of the project would depend on its scope.
 OIE twinning projects last a minimum of one year and a maximum of three years (extensions may be envisaged).

 Contact: Dr Alain Dehove (email@example.com)